MaslovPI/ktor-rest-task-app/README.md

 # ktor-rest-task-app

-This project was created using the [Ktor Project Generator](https://start.ktor.io).
+This is a ktor tutorial project from https://ktor.io/docs/server-create-a-new-project.html Itended use - refference for WebSockets, DB and testing This project was created using the [Ktor Project Generator](https://start.ktor.io).

 Here are some useful links to get you started: